mpouchain/eiffelcorp/README.md

 ### Buy Products by ID
 You can buy products with this command : `@buy [id of product]`.
 Server will inform you that you bought the product, or if it was not available.
-If there is no available products, you're not subscibe to waitlist.
+If there is no available product, you're not subscribed to the waitlist.

 ### Buy Products by type
 You can buy products with this command : `@buytype [type] [of] [product]`.
 Server will inform you that you bought the product, or if it was not available.
-If there is many product of this type, the cheaper will be buy.
+If there is many product of this type, the cheaper will be purchased.
-If there is no available products, you are subscibe to a waitlist.
+If there is no available products, you are subscribed to a waitlist.

 ### Get note of a product
 You can ask the note of a product with this command : `@note [type] [of] [product]`.